niimi213/igem-site/source/_posts/Software.md

 In fact, Hexo's themes internally uses `_partial()` in order to embed some common components.
 Thus, we can easily adjust the exported site to iGEM server by replacing `_partial('something')` with `{{ something }}`.

-### Providing the environment very similar with iGEM server for local testing. (まだ怪しい)
+### Providing the environment very similar with iGEM server for local testing. (ayashii)

 Sites which use Hexo is easily tested locally by the command `hexo server`.
 However, the environment of iGEM server is very complex and far from local testing environment.
 Thus, we have simulated the iGEM server environment locally.
 (Todo)